tgvashworth/tgvashworth.github.io/_posts/2014-08-31-csp-and-transducers.md

 - One that defines the job (mapping, filtering, reversing...)
 - Another that, within the job, combines the existing `result` with the `input`

-So far we have only used `cons` for the latter, but who says we have to?
+So far we have only used `concat` for the latter, but who says we have to?
 Could we use *another, completely different reducing function* – like, say, one produced from `mapper`?

 Yes, we could.